 When used properly, pseudoephedrine can be an effective medication.
 However, when misused, pseudoephedrine carries a risk of addiction for some people.
 At Lighthouse Recovery Institute, our pseudoephedrine addiction treatment program in Boynton Beach, Florida, provides the perfect setting for people to heal from this type of addiction.
 Learn more from our team today by filling out our online form or calling 866.308.2090.

-Pseudoephedrine is the active ingredient in the cold and sinus medication, Sudafed.
-Sudafed is used to relieve cold symptoms including nasal congestion and sinus pressure.
-It works by shrinking mucous membranes and decreasing inflamation in the nasal passage ways.
-You will most commonly find Sudafed as small, round tablets with a red coating.
-Pseudophedrine is also sometimes used as an ingredient in cold in flu medications that also treat fever, sore throat, or other cold symptoms.
-In this case, you may find the medication in a gel capsule or syrup form.
+Pseudoephedrine is the active ingredient in the cold and sinus congestion medication, Sudafed.
+Sudafed is used to relieve cold symptoms, including nasal congestion and sinus pressure.
+It works by shrinking mucous membranes and decreasing inflammation in the nasal passageways.

 Is Pseudoephedrine Addictive?

-Although pseudoephedrine is not physically addictive, it can be used to create crystal meth and other drugs that are highly addictive.
-When someone becomes addicted to Sudafed or any variations of drugs whose active ingredient is pseudoephedrine, they are often also abusing other drugs or they are using them in an attempt to lose weight.
+Although pseudoephedrine itself is not physically addictive, it can be used to create crystal meth and other drugs that are highly addictive.
+In addition, when someone becomes addicted to Sudafed or any variations of drugs whose active ingredient is pseudoephedrine, they are often also abusing other medications, or they are using them in an attempt to lose weight.
 With that, it is possible to develop an addiction to pseudoephedrine.